-The Company s annual incentive plan is designed to reward its executives in line with the financial performance of the Company on an annual basis.
-When the Company is achieving strong financial results, its executives will be rewarded well through its annual incentive plan.
-The Company believes this structure helps keep the executives properly motivated to continue helping the Company achieve these strong results.
-While the executives financial benefit is reduced during times when the Company s performance is not as strong, other forms of the Company s compensation program, namely its long-term incentive compensation as well as base salary, help motivate its executives to remain with the Company to help it achieve strong financial and operational results, thereby benefiting the executive, the Company and its stockholders.
-Long-Term Incentive Compensation component of an executive officer s compensation directly links the officers interests with those of the Company s stockholders.
-In addition, long-term incentives encourage management to focus on the Company s long-term development and prosperity in addition to annual operating profits.
+The primary purpose of the Company's long-term incentive compensation is to focus its executive officers on a longer-term perspective in their managerial responsibilities.
+This component of an executive officer's compensation directly links the officers' interests with those of the Company's stockholders.
+In addition, long-term incentives encourage management to focus on the Company's long-term development and prosperity in addition to annual operating profits.
 This program helps balance long-term versus short-term business objectives, reinforcing that one should not be achieved at the expense of the other.
-The Company s Corporate Governance Guidelines encourage its directors and executive officers to own shares of the Company s stock and increase their ownership of those shares over time.
-However, the Company does not have any specific security ownership requirements or guidelines for its executives, but the Board has adopted stock ownership guidelines for the Company s directors (see Stock Ownership Guidelines below for further information).
+The Company's Corporate Governance Guidelines encourage its directors and executive officers to own shares of the Company's stock and increase their ownership of those shares over time.
+However, the Company does not have any specific security ownership requirements or guidelines for its executives, but the Board has adopted stock ownership guidelines for the Company's directors (see "Stock Ownership Guidelines" below for further information).